 Attribute Required /Optional Туре Description Label Optional String An identifying label for this Document.
-Dimensions Optional Number Width and height of pages in this Document, in PPML units ×2 Example: for a U.S. letter page, Dimensions="612 792 Use of this attribute is no longer recommended.
+Dimensions Optional NumberWidth and height of pages in this Document, in PPML u× 2Example: for a U.S. letter page, Dimensions="612 7 Use of this attribute is no longer recommended.
 Use the PAGE_DESIGN or PAGE_LAYOUT element instead.
 This attribute is ignored if a PAGE_DESIGN or PAGE_LAYOUT element is in effect.
 If no such element is in effect, this attribute is equivalent to <page_design trimbox="0 0 w h"></page_design> PageCount Optional Integer Number of pages in the document.
-If this attribute is used, it must be accurate; if the actual page count is different, the result is an error.
-DocumentCopies Optional Integer How many copies to print of this Instance Document in the Job.
+If this attribute is used, it be accurate; if the actual page count is different, the result is error.
+DocumentCopies Optional Integer How many copies to print of this Instance Document.
 (If the current PRINT_LAYOUT element has an NCopies attribute, the total copies printed will be NCopies times DocumentCopies.)

-The DOCUMENT element occurs only within a JOB element.
+The DOCUMENT element occurs only within a DOCUMENT\SET element.